bairblog/bairblog.github.io/_posts/2017-07-11-confluence-of-geometry-and-learning.md

 ## Learning Depth and Pose from Unlabeled Videos
-Notice that in the above work, the input to the verifier $V$ is an observation with *known* camera viewpoint/pose.
+Notice that in the above work, the input to the *Verifier* $V$ is an observation with *known* camera viewpoint/pose.
 This is reasonable from the perspective of an agent with sensorimotor functionality (e.g. human or robots with odometers), but prevents its applications to more unstructured data sources (e.g. videos).
 In another [recent work](https://arxiv.org/abs/1704.07813), we show that the pose requirement can be relaxed, and in fact jointly learned with the single image 3D predictor $P$.

 <p style="text-align:center;">
 <img src="https://people.eecs.berkeley.edu/~tinghuiz/bair_blog/teaser_h.jpg" alt="problem setup">
 </p>

-More specifically, our verifier $V$ in this case is based on a *differentiable depth-based view synthesizer* that outputs a target view of the scene using the predicted depth map and pixels from a source view (i.e. observation) seen under a different camera pose.
+More specifically, our *Verifier* $V$ in this case is based on a *differentiable depth-based view synthesizer* that outputs a target view of the scene using the predicted depth map and pixels from a source view (i.e. observation) seen under a different camera pose.
 Here both the depth map and the camera pose are predicted, and the consistency is defined by the pixel reconstruction error between the synthesized and the ground-truth target view.
 By jointly learning the scene geometry and the camera pose, we are able to train the system on unlabeled video clips without any direct supervision for either depth or pose.

 ![Training pipeline](https://people.eecs.berkeley.edu/~tinghuiz/bair_blog/pipeline.jpg) |
 :-------------------------:|:-------------------------:
-<sub>*Formulating the verifier as a depth-based view synthesizer and joint learning of depth and camera pose allows us to train the entire system from unlabeled videos without any direct supervision for either depth or pose.* </sub> |
+<sub>*Formulating the Verifier as a depth-based view synthesizer and joint learning of depth and camera pose allows us to train the entire system from unlabeled videos without any direct supervision for either depth or pose.* </sub> |

 We train and evaluate our model on the KITTI and Cityscapes datasets, which consist of videos captured by a car driving in urban cities.
 The video below shows frame-by-frame (i.e. no temporal smoothness) prediction made by our single-view depth network (more can be found in the [project webage](https://people.eecs.berkeley.edu/~tinghuiz/projects/SfMLearner/)).